dgroomes/java-foreign-function-and-memory-api-playground/memory-leak/README.md

 * [ ] IN PROGRESS Turn this into a 'memory-leak' subproject which shows an example memory leak.
 The idea is that when calling a C library, you still need to explicitly manage the memory allocated by the C functions.
 FFM API does not save you from this burden.
 Specifically, I'll implement a commandline program that reads a line-count for a file using C code.
-But the function keeps the read content in-memory and it's up to the caller to free it.
+But the function keeps the read content in-memory, and it's up to the caller to free it.
 You should be able to see, in Activity Manager, that the process is using more and more memory.
 As an aside, does the JVM have any idea how much off-heap memory is used?
 I would guess not, but maybe it calls into OS functions to get total memory used?
   * DONE Rename